 Insert the following three paragraphs after the 5th paragraph (“The Responder PM Mode subfield...”):

-The Broadcast field indicates if the TWT SP(s) indicated by the TWT element are for broadcast or individual TWT(s). (#11006) (#11007)The Broadcast field is set to(#5892) 1 to indicate that the TWT SP(s) defined by the TWT element are associated with broadcast TWT(s).
-Otherwise, the Broadcast field is 0(#6349).
-When the Broadcast field is 1 then one or more broadcast TWT parameter sets are contained in the TWT element where each TWT parameter set contains the Request Type, Target Wake Time, Nominal Minimum TWT Wake Duration, TWT Wake Interval Mantissa and Broadcast TWT Info subfields.
-The Last Broadcast Parameter Set subfield is set to 1 in the last broadcast TWT parameter set of the element and is set to 0 in all other broadcast TWT parameter sets.(#12230) When the Broadcast field is equal to 0, only one TWT parameter set is contained in the TWT element.
-An S1G STA sets the Broadcast field to 0. (#11007)
+The Negotiation Type field indicates whether the information included in the TWT element is for the negotiation of the parameters of broadcast or individual TWT(s) or a Wake TBTT interval. (#11006) (#11007)

+When B2 of the Negotiation Type subfield is 1 then one or more broadcast TWT parameter sets are contained in the TWT element where each TWT parameter set contains the Request Type, Target Wake Time, Nominal Minimum TWT Wake Duration, TWT Wake Interval Mantissa and Broadcast TWT Info subfields. (#12230) When B2 of the Negotiation Type subfield is equal to 0, only one Individual TWT parameter set is contained in the TWT element.
+An S1G STA sets the Negotiation Type subfield field to 00. (#11007)

-The Wake TBTT Negotiation field and the Broadcast field determine the interpretation of the Target Wake Time, TWT Wake Interval Mantissa and TWT Wake Interval Exponent subfields of the TWT element as defined in Table 9-262j1 (Interpretation of Target Wake Time, TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields).
+The Negotiation Type subfield determines the interpretation of the Target Wake Time, TWT Wake Interval Mantissa and TWT Wake Interval Exponent subfields of the TWT element as defined in Figure 9-262j1 - Interpretation of Negotiation Type subfield, Target Wake Time, TWT Wake Interval Mantissa and TWT Wa.